AI-in-Hand/platform/backend/models/README.md

 - **AgencyConfig**: Represents the configuration of an agency, including identifiers, names, instructions, agents, and the agency chart.

-- **AgentConfig**: Defines the configuration for an individual agent, detailing IDs, descriptions, instructions, and skills.
+- **AgentFlowSpec**: Defines the configuration for an individual agent, detailing IDs, descriptions, instructions, and skills.

 - **SkillConfig**: Configures skills within the application, describing skill identifiers, names, versions, and approval status.